Oghma-Infinium/Ascensio/README.md

 ---

-## Updating the modlist
+## Updating the Modlist

 Before updating, please check the [changelog](https://github.com/Oghma-Infinium/Ascensio/blob/main/CHANGELOG.md).
 You may need to start a new game after certain updates and I will state so in the changelog if needed.

 To update a modlist, follow these steps:

 1. Open Wabbajack again
 2. Download the newest Wabbajack file for your list from the `Browse Modlists` section
 3. Select the same `Modlist Installation Location` and `Resource Download Location` folders you chose previously
 4. Click the play button to begin installation

 Backup **any** changes you have made to the modlist, such as INI tweaks and mod configs, since these will be lost upon reinstall.

 **NOTE**: If you want to keep any mods you've added to your personal install, prefix those mods with **[NoDelete]** to force Wabbajack to skip those files.
 Note that support still won't be officially provided; use this feature at your own discretion.

 ---

 ## Removing the Modlist

 Simply delete the Ascensio folder.
 Congratulations, you have uninstalled Ascensio.

 ## Contact